hpssjellis/file-pgb-helloworld/README.md

 JAN 15, 2014. update

-It you want the Phonegap API method of using 4 seperate functkions to read a file replace index.html with indexNoJQuery.html
+It you want the Phonegap API method of using 4 seperate functions to read a file then replace index.html with indexNoJQuery.html

 The index.html that I have made uses jQuery style funtion definitions